kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 distinction between *relations* in Lean and functions that are represented as lambda expressions (ordinary computable functions in Lean).
-Functions in Lean and related systems are (1) computable, and (2) total, which is to say for *any* value of the declared input type a function must return some value of the output type.
+Functions in Lean and related systems are (1) computable, and (2) complete, which is to say for *any* value of the declared input type a function must return some value of the output type.

-By contrast, relations in Lean need not be total.
+By contrast, relations in Lean need not be compelte.
 We have already seen an example in  (with a defined output for every input); and they can be multi-valued, with several outputs for any given input.

-Concerning totality, a quick look back at the empty relation makes the point: the domain of definition is every value, but the relation has no pairs: it does not define an output for any of them.
-As far as being multi-valued, consider the total relation defined about.
+Concerning completeness, a quick look back at the empty relation makes the point: the domain of definition is every value, but the relation has no pairs: it does not define an output for any of them.
+As far as being multi-valued, consider the complete relation defined about.
 It defines *every* value of the output type as an output for each and every value of the input type.